 But this is your chance to make things right this year and onward.
 So instead of whining about why new year resolutions suck, I decided to tell you what you should do instead.

 Short Answer: SET SMART GOALS.
 This is simply and acronym for:

 - R- Relevant

 When you set a goal, it has to have all five of the above features for it to work.
 This features will be your road map to achieving the set goal.

 I’ll tell you this for free.
-If your goals are something even a teensy weensy bit abstract—like start a side hustle or start a blog- you are going to beat yourself up by this time next year because you won’t achieve your goal.
+If your goals are something even a teensy weensy bit abstract—like start a side hustle or become a virtual assistant- you are going to beat yourself up by this time next year because you won’t achieve your goal.